 Timing of grounding-line arrival

 Although our dataset from Diamond Hill is limited to elevations within 135 m of the preset glacier surface, we can conclude that the profiles of Darwin and Hatherton glaciers continued to respond to changes in grounding-line position until ~3 kyr BP.
 The bedrock at the margin of Darwin Glacier is glacially polished and striated, indicating that the glacier was wet-based and erosive at the LGM.
-Model results indicate that it is likely wet-based even today (Riger-Kusk, 2011), and we thus expect that it was wet-based throughout the Holocene.
+Separate model results indicate that it is likely wet-based even today (Riger-Kusk, 2011), and we thus expect that it was wet-based throughout the Holocene.
 Therefore, changes at the grounding-line likely propagate upglacier rapidly, and the lag time at the point adjacent to Diamond Hill is short (a few tens of years).
-Darwin Glacier did not achieve steady flow until ≤ 3 kyr BP, which means that the age of >6.8 kyr BP that Conway et al. (1999) used to constrain the timing of grounding-line retreat greatly overestimates the age of the modern grounding-line at the mouth of Darwin Glacier.
+Darwin Glacier did not achieve steady flow until ≤ 3 kyr BP, which means that the age of >6.8 kyr BP that Conway et al. (1999) used to constrain the timing of grounding-line retreat greatly overestimates the timing of the modern grounding-line stabilizing at the near-modern position at the mouth of Darwin Glacier.

-The steady thinning of Hatherton Glacier through the Holocene also supports later arrival of the grounding-line relative to glaciers to the north and south (Hall et al., 2015; Jones et al., 2016; Spector et al., 2017).
+The steady thinning of Hatherton Glacier through the Holocene also supports a later arrival of the grounding-line relative to glaciers to the north and south (Hall et al., 2015; Jones et al., 2016; Spector et al., 2017).
 If there was an episode of very large and rapid thinning at the mouth of Darwin Glacier corresponding to rapid encroachment of the grounding-line, this would likely be recorded in the chronologies from Hatherton Glacier.
 These chronologies give no indication of a dramatic and rapid pulse of grounding-line retreat prior to the oldest erratic at Diamond Hill (5.1 kyr BP).
 The youngest erratic at Dubris and Bibra Valleys at the head of Hatherton Glacier is ~80 m above and 1.2 km away from the current glacier margin, and dates to 3.3 kyr BP.
-If these 80 m of thinning were accomplished at the same average rate of thinning (~0.04 m/yr), the glacier would have reached its modern position 1.3 kyr BP, which is consistent with the ages of the youngest erratic from Lake Wellman.
+If 80 m of thinning was accomplished at the same average rate of thinning (~0.04 m/yr), the glacier would have reached its modern position at 1.3 kyr BP, which is consistent with the ages of the youngest erratic from Lake Wellman.
 Even accounting for a 1.1 kyr response time for Hatherton Glacier (Anderson et al., 2004), this means that the grounding-line was still far from its modern configuration ≤ 4.4 kyr BP.